phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/zend_extensions.rst

 will generate a special OPCode before every function is called, and after every function call is finished.
 Those are ``FCALL_BEGIN`` and ``FCALL_END`` OPCodes.

-Here is an exemple of a simple PHP function call OPCodes, with the 'foo' string as first solo argument:
+Here is an example of a simple PHP function call OPCodes, with the 'foo' string as first solo argument:

 .. code-block:: text